 Future career and study opportunities

-If you pass your Level 2 certificate with a merit grade or above, you could progress to our Level 3 Animal Management Diploma.
+If you pass your Level 2 Extended Certificate with a merit grade or above, you could progress to our full-time Level 3 Animal Management Diploma.

-You might prefer to seek employment in one of the many animal-related occupations, for example, as a pre-veterinary nurse in training, kennel and cattery staff, animal technician or pet shop assistant or gain an apprenticeship to learn while you work.
+You might prefer to seek employment in one of the many animal-related occupations, for example, as a pre-veterinary nurse in training, kennel and cattery staff or pet shop assistant or gain an apprenticeship to learn while you work.

 To ensure you work to professional standards you will be required to wear a uniform in the Animal Centre – the cost is approximately £30.

 If you are on a limited income, you may be eligible to receive help with these costs from our Learner Support Funding Bursary.

 For guidance on which career path to take, to explore career options related to our courses, find out which careers are in demand, and then get the training you need.